The Emperor of all China

 Crucial to the Imperial system of China is the concept of ‘Son of Heaven’.
-It is a tricky term to translate as the Chinese ‘heaven’ is not the same as a Christian ‘heaven’ perhaps ‘cosmos’ would be better, a more correct translation is perhaps ‘rightful emperor’.
+It is a tricky term to translate as the Chinese ‘heaven’ is not the same as a Abrahamic ‘heaven’ perhaps ‘cosmos’ would be better, a more correct translation is perhaps ‘rightful emperor’.
 The Emperor was considered a descendent of the 上帝 Shàng Dì the divine ruler.
 A traditional dynastic line traces all Emperors back to the Yellow Emperor 黄帝 huáng dì (although the family tree has to take some bizarre turns to accommodate them all).

 China for thousands of years considered herself the center of the world both culturally and geographically.
 The Emperor was the sole conduit between the world of men and the cosmos.
-The concept did not admit other rulers to be at the same level as himself, he was at the top of the power pyramid, not just of China but the world - there could never be two Sons of Heaven.
+The concept did not admit other rulers to be at the same level as himself, he was at the top of the power pyramid, not just of China but the whole world - there could never be two Sons of Heaven.

 Symbolically the Emperor was represented by the five clawed Imperial Dragon - a dragon is powerful but benign in Chinese mythology, not evil.

 The Emperor rules only so long as he has the support of 'heaven'.
 The end of the mandate of heaven may be signaled by famines, floods, earthquakes, eclipses and other natural events.
 He can also lose it by ruling despotically without concern for the people he both rules and serves.
 For more on this please see Mandate of Heaven section.